 - May 19, 2020

-The State of California requires people to wear their safety belts in the car at all times, including all passengers.
+New York and California require people to wear their safety belts in the car at all times, including all passengers.
 A child who does not wear a seat belt or who is not placed in an age-appropriate child restraint or booster seat may cause the driver to receive a ticket and points against his or her driver’s license.

-California is one of several states which permits the seat belt defense in personal injury claims.
+California and New York are two of several states which permits the seat belt defense in personal injury claims.
 At-fault drivers may claim this defense when fighting against an injured party’s claim for damages.
 Under this defense, the victim can be found to bear all or a portion of the cost of their injuries if it was determined that they failed to wear a seat belt when the accident occurred.
 The seat belt defense reduces the amount of compensation the victim may recover for damages.

 Defendants relying on the seat belt defense must show the following: